mmjulkowska/MVApp/README.md

 ### 4. DATA EXPLORATION
-Once your data is nice and clean and ready to go, it's time to start having a proper look at it [adapt to whether curation comes before curve fitting etc.].
+Once your data is nice and clean and ready to go, it's time to start having a proper look at it.
 A good place to start is to check out how your data is distributed using histograms and boxplots, grouping samples according to your various Independent Variables.
 From these you can get an idea of how your different genotypes are behaving, how your treatments are affecting your phenotypes, how variable your data is.

 Beyond eyeballing, you can apply statistical tests such as ANOVA to test whether there are significant differences between groups.
 These are all easy things to do in MVApp, which also helps you check the assumptions of these statistical tests, such as normal distribution and homoscedasticity (i.e. equal variance).

 In the side panel, you can choose:
 - The dataset to be used (raw data, data with missing values removed, or data with outliers removed).
 The default value is raw data.